Hrishikesh544/E-Commerce-Cohort-Analysis/README.md

 ![Retention Heatmap](retention_heatmap.png)

 **Recommendation:** The cohort analysis reveals a severe retention bottleneck.
-While acquisition is strong (100% in Month 1), there is a massive drop-off in Month 2.
+While acquisition is strong (100% in Month 1), there is a massive drop off in Month 2.
 The marketing team is wasting their budget acquiring users who do not stay.
 I recommend shifting 20% of the acquisition budget into a targeted "Month 2 Re-engagement Discount" email campaign to improve the lifetime value (LTV) of our existing user base.